davidecerpelloni/unet_fMri_cancer_prediction/README.md

 # unet_fMri_cancer_prediction

-try to build a model that predict if there's or there's not a cancer in a fMri brain photo, and even with which accuracy can detect the precise part enhance the cancer.
+Build a model predict if there's or there's not a cancer in a fMri brain photo, and even it can detect where is the area with cancer.

 Dataset used: https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation